 You would obtain readings by placing electrodes in designated areas.
 The central reference position is 5 cm below the middle left clavicle.
 The peripheral positions are 10cm AK, 5 cm BK, medial foot and the lateral foot.
 You would apply a buffer solution to electrodes and the attached probes begin heating underlying skin.
 After equilibration, you should obtain readings at three- to five-minute intervals and you can add to your baseline testing by including an oxygen challenge with inhalation of 100 percent oxygen.

 In order to detect positive increases in value, you would need to compare baseline readings to oxygen challenge.
 A positive response is an increase of at least twice the baseline reading.
 Successful wound healing has been shown to occur with >40mmHg.
-Failure to heal is indicated by <20mmHg with necrosis at 10mmH or less.6,7,8 Grolman, et. al., found that patients with a TCOM increase of 10 mmHg or greater had a 70 percent chance to heal ischemic wounds with adjunct therapy.9 They also report that TCOM was an excellent predictor of the severity of tissue hypoxia associated with peripheral arterial occlusive disease.
+Failure to heal is indicated by 6,7,8 Grolman, et. al., found that patients with a TCOM increase of 10 mmHg or greater had a 70 percent chance to heal ischemic wounds with adjunct therapy.9 They also report that TCOM was an excellent predictor of the severity of tissue hypoxia associated with peripheral arterial occlusive disease.